-A Gujarati wedding usually has several small ceremonies in the days leading up to the main wedding day.
-Neem and Ollie had opted for a truncated version but still plenty to be part of.
+A Gujarati Wedding usually has several small ceremonies in the days leading up to the main “wedding day”.
+Neem and Ollie had opted for a truncated version but still there was plenty to be a part of.

-The dancing worked up an appetite, we were served a huge lunch of local food- yum.
+The dancing worked up an appetite so afterwards we were served a huge lunch of local food- yum.

-Bellies full it was time for the henna painting, our biggest decision was to have full or half hand.
-Since I have no job to go back to I went for the full works.
+Bellies full it was time for the henna painting, our biggest decision was to have either a full or half hand done.
+Since We had no job to go back to Karen went for the full works.
 2 full hands.
-This was all done free hand through a little pipping cone.
-Not to be out done John and Joey had to request Henna too.
+This was all done via free hand through a little pipping cone.
+Not to be out done John and Joey had to request Henna was applied too.

-The event we had all been waiting for was next…covering the bride and groom in turmeric paste.
+The Main Event we had all been waiting for was next…covering the bride and groom in turmeric paste.
+The Haldi Ceremony is to apply protection to the new couple and bestow blessings of good will.
 Poor Ollie took a beating from the lads.
-John managed to draw blood from a well timed southpaw jab but no one noticed til later as Ollie was covered in colour.
+John managed to draw blood from a well timed southpaw jab but no one noticed til later as Ollie was covered in a riot of colour.

 An amazing day followed by a cocktail party in Bora Bora.
 Never give the Irish and Indians a free bar…carnage… Limboing